-Whereas the facts as to the Applicant are as follows:
+Whereas the following are the facts as to the Applicant :

-The Applicant entered the service of the United Nations on 7 October 1946 as an economic affairs officer in the Reconstruction and Special Studies Division, Department of Economic Affairs.
-After holding a temporary contract, the Applicant received a permanent contract on 12 August 1947.
-At the beginning of October 1952, the Applicant appeared as a witness before a Federal Grand Jury and on 13 October 1952 he appeared as a witness before the Internal Security Sub-Committee of the United States Senate which was investigating the activities of U.S. citizens employed by the United Nations.
-At the Senate Sub-Committee's hearing the Applicant claimed the privilege under the Fifth Amendment to the United States Constitution and refused to answer certain questions put to him, particularly as to whether he had ever been a member of the Communist Party, whether he was now engaged in any subversive activities against the United States Government and whether he had ever engaged in espionage.
-On 22 October 1952 the Secretary-General suspended the Applicant by sending him a letter in the following terms:
+The Applicant entered the service of the United Nations on 15 September 1946 as an editor in the Editorial and Reporting Section of the Department of Conference and General Services.
+After holding a temporary contract, she received a permanent contract on 2 April 1947, with retrospective effect to 15 September 1946.
+This contract was confirmed on 5 July 1951 at the five-year review.
+On 14 October 1952, she appeared as a witness before the Internal Security Sub-Committee of the United States Senate, which was investigating the activities of United States citizens employed by the United Nations.
+At the Sub-Committee's hearing she claimed privilege under the Fifth Amendment to the United States Constitution and refused to answer certain questions put to her concerning her connections with the Communist Party.
+On 22 October 1952, the Secretary-General informed her that he was very much concerned about this matter, and he placed her on special leave pending the receipt of the advice of "a group of eminent persons."
+On 31 October 1952 the Director of Personnel requested her not to enter United Nations Headquarters during the period of leave.